 Essential Information About the Ibanez AZES40 Guitar

-- Playing comfort with AZES-profile maple neck, Jatoba fingerboard (250 mm radius), and medium frets for precise intonation.
+- Modern Comfort: AZES-profile maple neck, jatoba fingerboard (250 mm / 9.84" radius) and 22 medium frets for precise playing.

-- Stability and reliability: Ibanez split-shaft tuners, ?mono-unit? anti-looseness jack, and All Access neck joint for easy upper fret access.
+- Everyday Stability: Ibanez split-shaft tuners, "mono-unit" anti-play jack socket, and All Access heel for easy upper fret access.

 Technical Specifications